Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.8.1
+- You can now weld ports during eva.

 1.8.0
 - Added WBIConvertibleMPL.
 Use this when you want science labs with stock Mobile Processing Lab functionality to be able to switch to a different configuration.